PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Multimodal Model for Price Extreme Movement Prediction

 \subsubsection{Implementation and hyperparameters}

-\paragraph{Loss function} Two different loss functions were implemented for the Twitter CNN model: a conventional Binary Cross Entropy (CE) loss and a Focal Loss \citep{lin2017focal} developed by Facebook AI Research.
+\paragraph{Loss function} Two different loss functions were implemented for the Twitter CNN model: a conventional Cross Entropy (CE) loss and a Focal Loss \citep{lin2017focal} developed by Facebook AI Research.
 The CE loss is a staple in classification model training.
 Since our dataset is unbalanced (see Section~\ref{sec:dataset}, there is an incentive to use a loss function that takes this into account, i.e. Focal Loss (FL).

-FL was proposed by \citet{lin2017focal} to train dense object detectors.
+Focal Loss was proposed by \citet{lin2017focal} to train dense object detectors.
 Below we show the formulas for the two loss functions for each output sample, in the case of a binary classification task (class $t = 1$ or $t = 0$), with $p_t$ being the probability of a sample belonging to class $t$.